cs3110/textbook/src/chapters/preface/install.md

 - Open the Extensions page in VS Code.
 Search for "Live Share Extension Pack".
   Install it.

-- The first time you use Live Share, you will be prompted to login.
-If you are a Cornell student, choose to login with your Microsoft account, not GitHub.
+- The first time you use Live Share, you will be prompted to log in.
+If you are a Cornell student, choose to log in with your Microsoft account, not GitHub.
   Enter your Cornell NetID email, e.g., `your_netid@cornell.edu`.
 That will take you to Cornell's login site.
 Use the password associated with your NetID.